TheBluesBand/api-auth-sentinel/README.md

 ## File Descriptions

 - **postman/auth-api-sentinal.postman_collection.json**: Contains the file used to import the API requests into Postman
+- **src/constants.ts**: Contains the constants we use throughout the code.
+Currently its just the Modulo and Target values for our functions
 - **src/controllers.ts**: Contains the controller functions and middleware for handling requests and responses.
 - **src/routes.ts**: Defines the application routes and associates them with the corresponding controller functions.
 - **src/index.ts**: The entry point of the application, sets up the Express server and applies the routes.